John E. Burke PTO Bylaws Effective September 2019-2020

 - Secretary: The Secretary serves a one-year term, not to exceed two consecutive terms. *The Secretary makes a best effort to attend all board and general meetings and is responsible for taking attendance and recording the minutes for all meetings.
 The Secretary is responsible for maintaining a file of all PTO meeting minutes and provides a report to the membership documenting the minutes which were taken at the next meeting for approval by the membership.
 The Secretary makes a best effort to assist in all PTO activities, functions, and fundraisers as needed.

-- Treasurer: The treasurer serves a one-year term, not to exceed two consecutive terms. *The Treasurer is responsible for keeping accurate records, maintaining a general ledger, and producing monthly financial statements.
+- Treasurer: The treasurer serves a one-year term, not to exceed two consecutive terms. *The Treasurer is responsible for keeping accurate records, maintaining a general ledger, and producing monthly financial statements to be available at monthly PTO meetings.
 The Treasurer ensures all fiscal policies are followed.
 The Treasurer makes a best effort to attend all PTO meetings, board and general.
 The Treasurer makes best efforts to assist in all PTO activities, functions, and fundraisers as needed.
+The out-going treasurer must have a formal meeting with incoming treasurer regarding procedures, policies and taxes.
+Taxes are to be completed by the outgoing treasurer in coordination with the incoming treasurer no later than August 1st.

 - School Principal: The School Principal serves as a permanent term and acts as an advisor to the executive board.